marco-colonna/csc-310-project/phase2.md

 ### Description of users

 **P1:** P1 is a 25 year old, white, female.
 She has a bachelor’s degree and has experience with computers through school and work.
-She is mostly familiar with Apple operating systems through school and her personal electronics.
-She has little experience adjusting any settings on any computers.
+She is mostly familiar with Apple operating systems.
+She has limited experience adjusting any settings on any OS.

 **P2:** P2 is a 62 year old, white female.
 She has limited experience with computers through personal use.
 She has limited to no prior experience adjusting any settings on any computers.